European Union

 Interoperability

 After much civil society campaigning, the final DMA imposes a very specific interoperability obligation on messaging/calling services (known in EU law as Number Independent Interpersonal Communications Services).
-Such services will be required to provide a technical “interface” (likely public Application Programming Interfaces or APIs) to interested competitors for specific “basic functions”, initially one-to-one text conversations, and later group discussions and group-individual voice and video calls.
+Such services are required to provide a technical “interface” (likely public Application Programming Interfaces or APIs) to interested competitors for specific “basic functions”, initially one-to-one text conversations, and later group discussions and group-individual voice and video calls.
 (No obligations will apply to smaller services, or to users of competitors who make use of gatekeeper interoperability.)

 While the European Parliament also wanted an interoperability obligation imposed on social networking services (principally Facebook), the 27 EU governments refused.
-However, this will be reviewed in 2026.
+However, this will be reviewed by the Commission in 2026.
 Until then, a related DMA obligation (Article 6(12)) will apply to app stores, search engines and SNSes, requiring gatekeepers to offer “fair, reasonable, and non-discriminatory general conditions of access for business users”.

 Civil society advocacy